 Ponzi Schemes Lawyer

 If you have been a victim of a ponzi scheme or other fraudulent business practice, call a FINRA arbitration attorney right away.
 By being proactive and consulting with a ponzi scheme lawyer, you can put yourself in a better position to collect the damages you deserve.
 Our attorneys pride themselves in providing aggressive representation to clients who were scammed in ponzi schemes.
 Perpetrators of this type of operation need to be held accountable for their actions, and a skilled ponzi scheme lawyer can ensure that victims are justly compensated for the losses they have suffered.
-For a free and confidential consultation, call the office ofEpperson & Greenidge, LLP today at (877) 445-9261.
+For a free and confidential consultation, call the office ofEpperson & Greenidge, P.A. today at (877) 445-9261.